-The The American College of Kosova is committed to assisting students on the basis of demonstrated merit and need.
-RIT/A.U.K aims to give every student the opportunity to take advantage of a high quality American style education and, accordingly, offers an attractive scholarship program for continuing students (sophomore, junior and senior year students) in addition to a freshman scholarship program.
+RIT KosovoTM (A.U.K) is committed to assisting students on the basis of demonstrated merit and need.
+RIT KosovoTM (A.U.K) aims to give every student the opportunity to take advantage of a high quality American style education and, accordingly, offers an attractive scholarship program for continuing students (sophomore, junior and senior year students) in addition to a freshman scholarship program.

-More than 60% of RIT/A.U.K students benefit from our scholarship programs.
+More than 60% of RIT KosovoTM (A.U.K) students benefit from our scholarship programs.
 There are a range of scholarships for which incoming and continuing students can apply.
-RIT/A.U.K scholarships can cover up to 100% of tuition.
+RIT KosovoTM (A.U.K) scholarships can cover up to 100% of tuition.